ska-telescope/ska-ser-ansible-collections/README.md

 # SKA Ansible Collections

-This repo contains a set of [Ansible Role Collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html), that can be reused to install and/or config toservices.
+This repo contains a set of [Ansible Role Collections](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html), that can be reused to install and/or config services.

 | Collection            | Roles                                 | Description                                               |